 Annual collections are taken up in all of the parishes for agencies which do not belong to the diocese, but which are associated with the mission of the Church, e.g, Trocaire (the Catholic Agency for Development), Migrants, Peter's Pence (Pontifical Charities) and Holy Places.
-In 2016, two additional special collections were held, one for emergency relief in the Ukraine and another to fund the World Meeting of Families, to be celebrated in Ireland in 2018.
+In 2017, an additional special collection was held to fund the World Meeting of Families, scheduled to be celebrated in Ireland in 2018.
 These collections are transferred directly to the relevant agency via the Elphin Diocesan Office, before the end of the financial year, using an account which is designated for this specific purpose.
 These monies are not shown as part of the income or expenditure of the parish, since they are restricted funds and never belong to the parish.
-The total of such restricted funds, in the year under review, amounted to €232,646, of which just under €205K was specifically destined for the needs of the poor.
+The total of such restricted funds, in the year under review, amounted to €290,981, reflecting a generous increase of almost €60k.
+Much of this income is designated specifically to alleviate poverty and disadvantage.